-Cell Phones and Other Electronic Devices
+Cell Phones/Earbuds and Other Electronic Devices

-Students are prohibited from using cell phones and other electronic communication devices, in the classroom, during the instructional day.
-All students will park their phones in the provided cell phone cubbies upon entering each classroom.
+High School: Students are prohibited from using cell phones and other electronic communication devices, in the classroom, during the instructional day.
+All students will park their phones in the provided cell phone cubbies upon entering each classroom or students use the "no sight no sound" policy.
 High School students are allowed to use their cell phones during lunch and passing time.
 Students are also prohibited from using a cell phone or other electronic communication device to engage in conduct prohibited by school district policies including, but not limited to, cheating, bullying, harassment, gang activity, etc. If the school district has a reasonable suspicion that a student has violated a school rule or law by use of a cell phone or other electronic device, the school district may search the device.
 The search of the device will be reasonably related in scope to the circumstances justifying the search.
 Students who violate school district policies regarding electronic devices may be subject to disciplinary action pursuant to the school district's discipline policy.
 In addition, a student's cell phone or electronic device may be confiscated by the school district and, if applicable, provided to law enforcement.
 Cell phones or other electronic devices that are confiscated and retained by the school district will be returned in accordance with school building procedures.